 Bill Gates (who, in our opinion, is a very smart man) had no doubt about the crucial value of PR.
 He said:

-“If I only had one last dollar left in my marketing budget, I’d spend it on PR!”
+“If I had one dollar left, I’d spend it on PR”

 John D. Rockefeller said:

 “Next to doing the right thing, the most important thing is to let people know you are doing the right thing.”

 Today, it is very important to be aware of the image that consumers, media, and activists make of your company if it differs from what you wish – and PR can help you with that.